MarioCatuogno/Clean-macOS/README.md

 Click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/APPS_LIST.md) to find a collection of various apps I've personally tested or used in the past on macOS.

-Click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/APPS_REMOVED.md) to find a list of all apps used in previous script versions.

-## Roadmap
+Click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/CHANGELOG.md) to find the full changelog history.

-To check the current status and the upcoming milestones of the Clean-macOS project, click [__here__](https://github.com/MarioCatuogno/Clean-macOS/projects/8).
+Click [__here__](https://github.com/MarioCatuogno/Clean-macOS/projects/8) to find the current status and the upcoming milestones of the Clean-macOS project.

-For the full changelog history, click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/CHANGELOG.md).

 ## Contributing